-- If you answer 'Yes' or 'I don't know' TSS will change the Importer EORI number to the importers UKIMS aligned EORI number - If you answer 'No' TSS will keep the Importer EORI number that has been entered
+- If you answer 'Yes' or 'I don't know', TSS will change the Importer EORI number to the importer's UKIMS-aligned EORI number - If you answer 'No', TSS will keep the Importer EORI number that has been entered

-Note: If the importer is authorised on the UK Internal Market Scheme (UKIMS) it is important to ensure that the EORI number aligned to the UKIMS authorisation is used when completing the Importer EORI field on the Entry Summary Declaration.
-If you are unsure of which EORI numbers to use when submitting an Entry Summary Declaration you should check with the importer to ensure the information is accurate.
+Note: If the importer is authorised on UKIMS it is important to ensure that the EORI number aligned to the UKIMS authorisation is used when completing the Importer EORI field on the Entry Summary Declaration.
+If you are unsure of which EORI numbers to use when submitting an Entry Summary Declaration, you should check with the importer to ensure the information is accurate.